 In the same year, a new period in the history of Rome began.
-The dispute between the Nadbrza River republic and Carthage, then the largest naval power in the western part The Mediterranean for influence in Sicily, evolved into an armed conflict.
+The dispute between the Nadbrza River republic and Carthage, then the most significant naval power in the western part of the Mediterranean for influence in Sicily, evolved into an armed conflict.
 First Punic War (from the word punicus – “Carthaginian”) 23 years.
 Despite heavy losses, the Romans broke the maritime power of Carthage, and the disputed island became the first province of Rome.
 Thus, the city of Romulus went beyond Italy to continually conquer new lands for the next 350 years.

 The Roman state began to grow rapidly.
 In 146 BCE, Carthage and Greece were finally conquered.
 In 133 BCE, the ruler of Pergamon in Asia Minor wrote Rome as a whole to Rome.
 In the same year, the Iberian city of Numantia fell, resisting the legions of the Tiber for many years.
 In 121 BCE, the Romans conquered southern Gaul, twenty years later Cilicia in Asia Minor, and in 96 BCE Cyrenaica bordering Egypt.

 However, he was not strong enough to rule alone.
 In 60 BCE the first triumvirate was formed: Pompey, Julius Caesar and Crassus shared power in the country, while maintaining the entire facade of the republican system.
 The triumvirate survived until the death of Crassus at Carrhae in 53 BCE Caesar, who in 58-52 BCE he conquered Gaul, and Pompey was alone.
-In 50 BCE, despite the Senate’s ban, Caesar entered Pompey’s controlled Italy, crossing the sacred border on the River Rubikon.
+In 50 BCE, Caesar entered Pompey’s controlled Italy despite the Senate’s ban, crossing the sacred border on the River Rubicon.
 The war between the two great chiefs embraced the entire empire.
 The main clash occurred in Greece, where Pompey suffered a defeat at Farsalos in 48 BCE It seemed that Caesar would become a monarch.

 Against Caesar’s killers: Mark Brutus and Gaius Cassius Longinus were Caesar’s two closest associates: Mark Antony and Marcus Lepidus and his adopted son and heir – Caesar Octavian who created the second triumvirate.
 In 42 BCE near Philippi in Macedonia, the killers of the conqueror of Gaul were defeated.